wahibhaq/wahibhaq.github.io/_posts/2016-04-21-android-interview-question-1.md

 Hello reader,

 I have been through a major Job search saga for Android Developer position in Germany during end of 2015.
-It was exhausting but a very interesting & exhilarating experience as well because I had to revise a lot of basics and also grasp more deeper understanding of fundamental topics.
+It was exhausting but a very interesting & exhilarating experience as well.
+I had to revise basics and grasp more deeper understanding of fundamental topics.
 This post is more focused on technical questions I faced during my interviews.
 I used to document them once done with an interview and it helped me for the coming ones.
 Most of the questions would be well known and expected by Android Devs but still sometimes it's just convenient to go through few of them during preparation.

 I would like to re-iterate that I applied for mid-level Android Dev position so questions included are all related to Java and Android domain.
 More importantly, it's practically impossible to cover all potential quetions so just sharing those which I can remember while writing this post.
 A lot has changed since then as Android like any other Technology is always evolving :)

 # Questions related to Java

+<br><br><br>
 #### Explain the code shown below line by line.
 <br>